qa-io-vn/qa.io.vn/_posts/docker/2022-07-31-docker_installation.md

 ---
 layout: post
-title:  "Docker - Getting started"
+title:  "Docker - Installation"
 author: toronto22
 categories: [ UI, Automation testing tools]
-image: assets/images/6.jpg
+image: assets/images/docker/docker.jpeg
 ---

 As an automation tester, I want to istall tools easily and it will be not diffirent between machines.
 To do that, I have to you Docker to install that tools.